-- Speech Technologies Automatic speech recognition (ASR) is a technology which converts an utterance into text by analyzing human voice input with a computer.
-In 1998, IBM Research – Tokyo commercialized IBM ViaVoice, a Japanese large vocabulary continuous speech recognition (LVCSR) software package, prior to competitors.
-Back then the LVCSR software had focused on analyzing well-pronounced speech uttered in a noiseless environment.
-After that, the technologies have been improved and our current target for analysis includes spontaneous speech like that which occurs in conversations between people.
-Research findings have been utilized in various business areas such as call center monitoring, smart phones, and car navigation systems.
-IBM Research – Tokyo continues to research various speech technologies focusing on speech recognition, synthesis, and analytics in a practical environment.
+Automatic Speech Recognition (ASR) is a technology that converts utterances into text by analyzing human voices with computers.
+In 1997, IBM Research – Tokyo commercialized IBM ViaVoice, the first Large Vocabulary Continuous Speech Recognition (LVCSR) software package for Japanese.
+At that time LVCSR software focused on analyzing well-pronounced speech in quiet environments.
+As the technologies improved, new targets included spontaneous speech, such as daily conversations.
+Our research findings have been utilized in various business areas such as call center monitoring, smart phones, and car navigation systems.
+IBM Research – Tokyo continues to study various speech technologies involving speech recognition, synthesis, and analytics in practical environments.